 There are two nurses at Abingdon Prep and one is on duty throughout the school day.
-They are based in our small, friendly medical room and offer care to boys who need them whether it is an accident, injury, minor illness or a quick chat for reassurance.
+They are based in our small, friendly medical room and offer care to children who need them whether it is an accident, injury, minor illness or a quick chat for reassurance.

 The nurses can also administer medications including those prescribed from home, such as antibiotics, once parents have completed the medicines form.
-They keep named emergency medication such as inhalers and epipens for those boys who might need them in the school day.
+They keep named emergency medication such as inhalers and epipens for those pupils who might need them in the school day.

-Their continued support is given to those boys with longer term health needs such as diabetes and asthma.
+Their continued support is given to those with longer term health needs such as diabetes and asthma.
 You can also sometimes find the nurses in the classroom helping with teaching health related topics.
 As a school, we take an active interest in health promotion, the nurses make bright cheerful posters for the medical room and around the school.

 The nurses are always happy to work with parents, if you would like to contact them please email on [email protected].

 “Pupils develop high levels of self-esteem, confidence, discipline and resilience.”